What do I mean by some software devs are "ngmi"?

 Motivated to learn, grow and determined to find an edge they stumble upon new techniques that enable them to do 16x the work output of everyone else - LLMs and AI powered Code Editors.

-At the next performance cycle the results are predictable...
+In the next performance cycle, the results are predictable...

 Another performance cycle happens.
-Grape fails to adapt to the changes within the industry and is no longer with the company.
+Grape failed to adapt to the changes within the industry and is no longer with the company.

-Now the shocking lesson for Grape is, it's not just the company they were working for that has been changing at breakneck speed to adapt to new emerging threats to business models.
+Now, the shocking lesson for Grape is that it's not just the company they were working for that has been changing at breakneck speed to adapt to new emerging threats to business models.
 It's every company – the software industry has changed.

 Seemingly overnight.
 Companies are now looking for X years of programming LLMs (not just consuming them) - skills that Grape does not possess.